 I was familiar because, you know, you hear those songs all the time.
 But one thing is to be familiar, and another is to get inside the songs.
-You can just learn the part, but you also have to learn what the part means the foundation because you get the rhythm section of the song’s layer.
+You can just learn the part, but you also have to learn the foundation of the part because you get the rhythm section of the song’s layer.
 And the one thing that is the most challenging because of the absence for me is the Jimmy Bain songs because he’s not a pick player, so he’s got his own sound.
 It’s a certain feel with a pick, and I play with my fingers, and the sound is quite different then.

-How well you know the newer Dio albums, like KILLING THE DRAGON?
+How well do you know the newer Dio albums, like KILLING THE DRAGON?